Post Page Hero

 How Does Climate-Controlled Storage Work?

-Climate-controlled storage differs in that it regulates not just the temperature, but also the humidity of the self-storage unit.
+Climate controlled storage differs in that it regulates not just the temperature, but also the humidity of the self-storage unit.
 Humidity refers to the amount of water vapor present in the air.
 Humidity-controlled storage is essential in very humid areas.
 Moisture can harm items you store, like wood furniture, artwork, and musical instruments.

-While standard indoor humidity levels hover around 30-50%, most climate-controlled storage units maintain levels closer to 45% to offer consistent protection.
+While standard indoor humidity levels hover around 30-50%, most climate-controlled storage units maintain levels closer to 45% to offer extra protection and consistent storage solutions against unreasonable levels of moisture.
 This prevents moisture buildup without creating air that’s too dry, as this can be equally damaging to certain items, like leather and wood.

-Heated Storage vs Climate-Controlled Storage Units
+Heated Storage vs Climate Controlled Storage Units

 Like air-cooled units, heated storage isn’t the same as climate-controlled storage.

-Climate-controlled units manage both temperature and humidity.
+Climate controlled units manage both temperature and humidity.
 This means they protect against cold, heat and moisture, making them ideal for sensitive items that might suffer in fluctuating conditions.

 Here’s a quick comparison: